Ivan-Shindov/Softuni-Spring-Fundamentals/README.md

 # Softuni-Spring-Fundamentals
-That is a repo with my projects from Spring Fundamentals Track in Softuni
+That is a repo with my labs,lections and projects from Spring Fundamentals Track in Softuni